javascript-obfuscator/javascript-obfuscator/README.md

 javascript-obfuscator input_file_name.js --output output_file_name.js [options]
 ```

+Obfuscation of single input file with `.js` extension.

-If the destination path is not specified with the `--output` option, obfuscated code will saved into the input file directory with name like `INPUT_FILE_NAME-obfuscated.js`
+If the destination path is not specified with the `--output` option, obfuscated file will saved into the input file directory with `INPUT_FILE_NAME-obfuscated.js` name.

 Examples:
 ```sh